Zegarowski, Creighton beat No. 12 Texas Tech 83-76

+LAS VEGAS (AP) — Marcus Zegarowski followed one of the worst performances of his career with one of his best.

-LAS VEGAS (AP) — Marcus Zegarowski scored a career-high 32 points on 12-for-18 shooting, and Creighton beat No. 12 Texas Tech 83-76 in overtime on Friday night.
+Zegarowski scored a career-high 32 points on 12-for-18 shooting, and Creighton beat No. 12 Texas Tech 83-76 in overtime on Friday night.

+Zegarowski also had five assists and two steals.
+The sophomore guard had seven points on 3-for-16 shooting in Thursday night’s 83-52 loss to San Diego State.

+“There will be a game I go 1 for 20 and there will be game I go 8 for 10.
+That’s how basketball is,” he said.
+“My teammates and my coaches give me a lot of confidence.
+I play with a lot of great teammates on and off the floor.
+It makes my job a lot easier.”

 Ty-Shon Alexander had 18 points and 12 rebounds for Creighton (5-2) in the consolation game of the Las Vegas Invitational.

-The Bluejays scored the first six points in overtime.
-Alexander made three fouls shots in the final seconds to help close it out.
+Christian Bishop added nine points and eight boards.

 Davide Moretti led Texas Tech with 23 points.
-Chris Clarke added 17 points, nine assists and seven rebounds.
+Chris Clarke had 17 points, nine assists and seven rebounds.

+The Red Raiders (5-2) trailed by as many as 19 in the first half.
+They also got off to a tough start in Thursday night’s 72-61 loss to Iowa.

+“You can’t be down 10 points to Iowa at halftime and you can’t be down 14 to Creighton at halftime,” coach Chris Beard said.
+“That’s falls on me.
+I have to find a way to coach these guys better.”

-The Red Raiders (5-2) trailed 74-66 with 2:45 left in regulation, but forced overtime with an 8-0 run.
+Texas Tech trailed Creighton 74-66 with 2:45 left in regulation, but forced overtime with an 8-0 run.
 Clarke tied with a layup with 33 seconds remaining.

+The Bluejays then scored the first six points in the extra session.
+Alexander, who injured his right leg with 11 minutes left in regulation, made three fouls shots in the final seconds to help close it out.

+“We were running on fumes, we were playing with a short bench, just like Texas Tech,” Creighton coach Greg McDermott said.
+“When we’re going back-to-back nights, it’s not easy.
+I thought our guys showed a lot resolve in overtime.
+It’s a good win for us.
+Texas Tech is a good team.”

 Creighton improved to 3-1 all-time against Texas Tech.